mdrivas/barkle/README.md

    DONT DIS 2.
 Run `./start-database.sh` to start a local postgres database in a docker container DONT DO DIS 3.
 Run `npm run db:push` to push default migrations
 2. Run `npm install` to install the dependencies -> I am using node v18.17.0
-3. Run `npm run dev` to start the development server :)
+3. Run `npm run dev` to start the development server :) e

 # Configuration Instructions